 Pick a spot

-When you choose a location (and most engagement sessions are shot on location rather than in studio), make sure that it is a spot that you like.
+When you choose a location, make sure that it is a spot that you like.
 Your favorite park, the place he proposed, your old college campus, the place you first met, these are all good starting points for a good photo session.
 Your wedding photographer can recommend some good places based on their experience, but your choices always work best.

 Make it a date

-The best photos are the ones that are not posed but rather show the natural chemistry and personalities of the couple.
+The best photos are the ones that are not posed but rather show the natural personalities of the couple.
 As it was stated before, look at the photo session as a “date”.
-Talk to each other, tell jokes, share, have fun doing something you enjoy and let the photographer capture those intimate moments.
+Talk to each other, tell jokes, share, have fun doing something you enjoy.
+Let the photographer capture those intimate moments.
 Of course, we will do some posed shots and suggest poses if you don’t have any in mind already.

 Keep this in mind also.
 Sometimes, your wedding planner may have suggestions on poses, but make sure they match your personality and your vision.
-There are times when wedding planners want to use your session as a feature in a magazine and while that is fine, you end up doing their vision and not your own.
+There are times when wedding planners want to use your session as a feature in a magazine.
+While that is fine, you end up doing their vision and not your own.

 Take the engagement session as a time to “interview” the photographer.
-See if your personalities work well together because this is, in most cases, the person that is also capturing one of the most important days in your life so you want to make sure you work well together.
+See if your personalities work well together.
+In most cases, the person that is also capturing one of the most important days in your life.
+So you want to make sure you work well together.
 Above all, have fun!
-I hope you were helped by these engagement photography ideas and please feel free to contact my office if you need further assistance to make your day great!
+I hope you were helped by these engagement photography ideas.
+Please feel free to contact my office if you need further assistance to make your day great!
 If you want more ideas for engagement photos, please check out my gallery – Nathan Hamilton Photography

 I would love to know what you think, so leave a comment and share your thoughts.
 You can click the Contact link above (or here) to send me a message or inquire about available rates and dates.
 I’d love to hear from you!!